Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Sucuri’s free WordPress plugin has advanced security options like remote malware scanning, blacklist monitoring, file integrity monitoring, security activity auditing, and more.

-Jetpack offers basic SEO features like XML sitemaps and site verification for WordPress.com websites.
-You need to buy at least the Jetpack Premium plan to access all of its SEO features.
+Jetpack offers basic SEO features for WordPress.com websites, such as XML sitemaps and site verification.
+However, to access all of its SEO features, you need to buy at least the Jetpack Premium plan.

 AIOSEO

-AIOSEO offers features like site verification, XML sitemaps, SEO preview, Facebook and Twitter preview images, title, meta descriptions, and more.
+AIOSEO offers features like site verification, XML sitemaps, SEO preview, Facebook and Twitter preview images, titles, meta descriptions, and more.

 If you get AIOSEO Pro, you can get more powerful SEO capabilities.

-It also allows you to store your WordPress backups in remote locations such as Google Drive, and Dropbox.
+With Duplicator Pro, you can create automatic, scheduled backups.
+It also allows you to store your WordPress backups in remote locations such as Google Drive, Dropbox, Amazon S3, and more.

-But you can get this feature for free in your self-hosted WordPress website by installing the Akismet plugin.
+However, by installing the Akismet plugin, you can get this feature for free on your self-hosted WordPress website.

 Akismet

-Akismet automatically checks all your WordPress comments and filters out the ones which look like spam.
+Akismet automatically checks all your WordPress comments and filters out the ones that look like spam.
 It helps to reduce spam comments significantly on your site and allows you peace of mind.

 Social sharing buttons are also a default WordPress.com feature.
-You can enable social share buttons on your posts, pages, media, etc. however, it has limited styling options.
+You can enable them on your posts, pages, media, etc.; however, they have limited styling options.

 Shared Counts

-Shared Counts offers many display styles, social share count, and total share count feature.
+Shared Counts offers many display styles, social share count, and total share count features.

 Another great advantage of using Shared Counts is that it doesn’t slow your website speed.